HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 \end{bmatrix}
 ,
 $$

 Basis vector $\hat{\imath}$ in red and $\hat{\jmath}$ in blue.

 ![Imgur](https://i.imgur.com/iOm3oC6.png)

-Basis vectors are special because you can define new vectors vectors based on the the definitions of the basis.
+Basis vectors are special because you can **define** new vectors vectors based on the the definitions of the basis.
 For example you can create a new vector using two numbers defined as:

 $$
 \vec{v}=3\hat{\imath}+2\hat{\jmath}
 $$

 This vector is basically the vector with 3 as the $x$ coordinate and 2 as the $y$ coordinate

 $$
+\begin{aligned}
 \vec{v}=3\begin{bmatrix}
 1\\
 0